-I was looking for a job before COVID-19 and I notice that most offers are now gone.
+I am looking for a new job.
 Where can I find valid job offers?

-For any other problem, get in touch with us, we will be happy to help you as we can.
+If you have more precise inquiries about Berlin's current situation, please get in touch with us, and we will be happy to answer you personally.

-I was in the middle of my visa/ residency permit procedure before the crisis.
+I was in the middle of my visa/ residency permit procedure, but the crisis interrupted it.
 What can I do now?

 The Berlin Immigration Office has published a helpful online FAQ in English on the handling and processing of applications during the coronavirus pandemic.
 If your questions are still not answered, please get in touch with us.
-We will be happy to help solve your problem as we can!
+We will be happy to help solve your problem as best possible.

 I do not have health insurance yet in Germany and I’m afraid to get sick.
 What can I do?

 As it is not allowed to enter Germany without health insurance, you must have contracted overseas travel insurance.
 Our tip would be to keep this travel insurance for now, until things get back to normal.
-If you have an employment agreement, you are automatically in the public insurance program.
-If your questions are still not answered, please get in touch with us.
-We will be glad to help you as we can!
+If you have an employment agreement, you can be in the public insurance program.
+If you have more questions, please get in touch with us.
+We will be glad to help!